sainavaneet/portfolio/content/project/TelloDrone with KeyBoard/index.md

 ---
-title: 🎉 TelloDrone with KeyBoard and Object detection
+title: TelloDrone with KeyBoard and Object detection
 summary: |
     ➔ Tello drone using your keyboard and perform object detection using a pre-trained model.
-The drone movements are controlled using the arrow keys and specific keys for takeoff, landing, and flips.
-The object detection is performed on the live video feed from the drone's camera.
-    ➔ Mobile net SSD technology to perform object detection

 date: 2022-08-23